Golden Globes turn black in sex abuse protest

 - Golden Globes

 - The awards ceremony has been running since 1944 and is an important fixture in the film and television awards season.
-The awards are often a good indication of what films will be successful at the Oscars later in the year.

 - Harvey Weinstein

 - More than 50 women have made allegations against the film producer.

 - In an open letter published in The New York Times, the campaign’s leaders expressed their desire to help working class women suffering from abuse.

 - Members of a British movement in the late 19th and early 20th century which campaigned for women to be given the right to vote.